ionStici/react/mds/router/routing.md

 **Routing** is the process by which a web application uses the current browser URL (Uniform Resource Locator) to determine what content to show a user.
 By organizing an application’s content and displaying only what the user has requested to see, routing allows for rich, engaging, and clear user experiences.

-**A Router** is tool that watches changes in the url and prevents de default browser behavior of sending a request in case the url updates, then it enables React to update the UI based on the new url string.
+**A Router** is a tool that watches changes in the url and prevents de default browser behavior of sending a request in case the url updates, then it enables React to update the UI based on the new url string.

 **The basic structure of URLs:**